The Price Is Right?

 Sentiment & Value

-The chart above shows our opinion on where various markets are as of September 29th 2017.
+The chart above shows our opinion on where various markets are as of September 28th 2018.
 Many of the best purchase decisions are made when prices are cheap and sentiment is bearish or depressed (bottom left quadrant).
 Conversely, many of the best sell decisions are made when prices are expensive and sentiment is bullish or euphoric (top right quadrant).
+This chart and the comments below are intended as a behavioral guide, not as a timing tool.

 If you have questions about these topics or any other financial needs, please contact